ada-shen/REQNN/README.md

 ### Usage

-To train a model to classify point clouds, run the training script:
+To train a model to classify point clouds.

+Run the training script:

 ``` 1024 points